Ennomines

 (NCBI-index: 934878)

-The Sharp-angled Peacock (Macaria alternata) is very similar to the slightly larger Peacock Moth (Macaria notata).
-The forewing often shows a clear grey transverse band that is missing from the Peacock Moth.
-The Peacock Moth has a narrow transverse line on the inside of the “paw print”.
+The Sharp-angled Peacock (Macaria alternata) resembles the slightly larger Peacock Moth (Macaria notata).
+The forewing often shows a clear grey transverse band missing from the Peacock Moth.
+The Peacock Moth has a narrow transverse line inside the “paw print”.
 The grey transverse band of the Sharp-angled Peacock runs through the black spot resembling a “paw print” and continues across the hindwing.
 The hollowing at the dorsum of the forewing, like the fringe, is very dark.
 The brown spot at the costa is narrow.
 Regular broken or a dotted line usually runs along the edge of the hindwing.
-The flight period is in two generations from April to September.
+The flight period is two generations, from April to September.
 Host plant: Sallow, Alder, Blackthorn, and Sea-buckthorn.
 Dutch name: Donker klaverblaadje.
 Frisian name: Donker klaverbledsje.

 Flying period: